mongodb/docs/source/reference/commands.rst

    Each database in a sharded cluster is assigned a primary shard.
 If the shard you want to remove is also the primary of one the cluster's databases, then you must manually move the database to a new shard.
 This can be only after the shard has been drained.
-See the :mongodb:command:`moveprimary` command for details.
+See the :dbcommand:`moveprimary` command for details.

    Once all chunks and databases have been removed from the shard, you